Habit 1: Be Proactive

 Uncle Google: You can come more proactive …… by ….being more proactive.

-Me: Waaaaaa you suck, I knew mum was right we she said not to believe what you said.
+Me: Waaaaaa you suck, I knew mum was right when she said not to believe what you said.

 This little episode got me thinking, well maybe you can’t change yourself much and therefore it is potentially misleading to even call it a habit.
 Perhaps it is the 7 personality traits of successful people.